+• 6.2.
+Data Analysis

-- 6.1.
-Data Analysis -Student Assessment Data Record student scores/progress on all assessments using your student assessment data table created in Step 3.
-Calculate the percentage (out of 100) for each assessment (where applicable) AND calculate the percentage of mastery for the entire class.
-Describe the data results based on the following categories: whole class, subgroups (ex: gender, performance/ability level, language, age range, etc.), and individuals. - Whole Class Consider the following: - o Analyze the degree to which mastery was attained by the entire class. - What did your analysis of the students' learning gains tell you about the degree of mastery of each objective? - What did the analysis of the learning gains tell you about the degree to which your overall purpose was achieved? - O Discuss specific evidence from pre- and post-assessment (summative) data to support your response. - Subgroups Consider the following: - Select a group characteristic (ex: performance/ ability level, language, age-range, etc.).
-Provide a rationale for the selection of this characteristic. - Compare pre- and post-assessment (summative) results for the subgroup chosen.
-Summarize what the data show about student learning gains and include specific evidence used to support your response. - Individual Students Consider the following: - Select two students who demonstrated different levels of performance and explain why it is important to understand and analyze the learning of these students. - Use pre-assessment, formative, and post-assessment (summative) data with examples of the student' work to draw conclusions about the extent of these students' learning gains. - Include samples of student work.
-Copies of pre-assessments, formative assessments, and post-assessments (summative) should be included. - Consider additional areas of discussion, which could include but are not limited to reflections on how the overall learning experiences were monitored throughout the unit or group of lessons. - 6.2.
-Evidence and interpretation of impact on student learning - Describe evidence of impact on student learning gains in terms of numbers of students who achieved, made progress, or failed to master objectives using preand post-assessment (summative) data. - Include evidence of specific instruction/activities during the unit that may have led to that impact on student learning gains noted in pre- and post-assessment data. - Draw conclusions on overall student learning gains using all assessment data. - Provide evidence that includes details and reasoning for conclusions drawn. - Consider additional areas of discussion, which could include but are not limited to multiple hypotheses for why students did or did not achieve mastery on the postassessment.
+- Describe the data results based on the following categories: whole class, subgroups (ex: gender, performance/ability level, language, age range, etc.), and individuals. - o Whole Class Consider the following: - Analyze the degree to which mastery was obtained for the entire class. - What did your analysis of the students learning gains tell you about the degree to which mastery of each of the objectives was achieved? - What did the analysis of the learning gains tell you about the degree to which of your overall purpose was achieved? - Discuss specific evidence from pre- and post-assessment data to support your response. - o Subgroups Consider the following: - Select a group characteristic (ex: gender, performance/ability level, language, age range, etc.).
+Provide a rationale for the selection of this characteristic. - Compare pre- and post-assessment results for the subgroup chosen.
+Summarize what the data shows about student learning gains and include specific evidence used to support your response. - o Individuals Consider the following: - Select two students who demonstrated different levels of performance.
+Explain why it's important to understand and analyze the learning of these particular students. - Use pre-assessment, formative, and post-assessment data with examples of the students' work to draw conclusions about the extent of these students' learning gains. - o Include samples of student work.
+Copies of pre-assessments, formative assessments, and post-assessments should be included.

+• 6.3.
+Evidence of impact on student learning

+- Describe evidence of impact on student learning gains in terms of numbers of students who achieved and made progress toward mastery of objectives using preand post-assessment data. - Include evidence of specific instruction/activities during the unit that may have led to that impact on student learning gains noted in pre- and post-assessment data.